rhinestonewtf/registry/docs/Schemas.md

 ## Intro

-Attestations on the registry are abi.encoded bytes.
-To allow frontends or other integrations to decode the attestations, the Registry is using Schema definition strings similar to EAS.
+Attestations on the registry are `abi.encoded` bytes.
+To allow frontends or other integrations to decode the attestations, the Registry uses Schema definition strings.

-## New Features

-In v0.2 of the registry we wanted to allow attestations to one module to be made agaist multiple schemas.

 ## Specs

-Schema can hold a string encoded ABI describtion that defines the data fields for attestations done against this schema.
+A Schema can hold a string encoded ABI describtion that defines the data fields for Attestations done against this schema.

 ```solidity
 struct SchemaRecord {